For the purpose of this chapter, the following definitions apply:

 (B) The administrator of a community health worker training program shall be responsible for the following:

-(1) Assuring that the governing board of the community health worker training program establishes written policies addressing the issues set forth in paragraph (C) of this rule;
+(1) Assuring that the community health worker training program establishes written policies addressing the issues set forth in paragraph (C) of this rule;

 (2) Assuring that the policies of the program are implemented as written;

-(3) Assuring that the nursing tasks or activities included in the curriculum of an approved community health worker training program are taught by an individual who:
+(3) Assuring that the nursing tasks included in the curriculum of an approved community health worker training program are taught by an individual who:

 (a) Has held an Ohio license to practice registered nursing for a minimum of two years;

-(b) Is not prohibited by law from teaching such services;
+(b) Is not prohibited by law from teaching nursing tasks;

 (c) Satisfies one of the following: